Yorkshire Contract Bridge Association

 7. The Yorkshire League Committee shall have the power to refuse any application for reason(s) which they consider reasonable and proper.

 7A.
 A club with more than one team in the League may at its discretion, by written notice to the League Secretary and the compiler of fixtures, withdraw either or any of its teams without affecting the status of the remaining team or teams.
 “Status” means the division of the League in which such team or teams would have competed but for the withdrawal.

-9. Players may not represent more than one club during any season and should be members of that club.
+9. Players may not represent more than one club during any season and must be members of that club.

 10. No player shall play in more than one team in matches for which the match date (see rule 15) is the same.
 The Yorkshire League Committee may, at its discretion, impose on any team violating this rule a fine not exceeding two Victory Points per player.

-11. The Yorkshire League Committee may, at its discretion, impose on any team fielding a player who is not a member of YCBA (see General Rules) a fine of two Victory Points per ineligible player.
+11. The Yorkshire League Committee may, at its discretion, impose on any team fielding an ineligible player (see General Rules) a fine of two Victory Points per ineligible player.

 12. Matches shall consist of 32 boards and opponents shall be changed after each set of 8 boards.
 Rearranged matches may, by agreement between the team captains, consist of 24 boards, in which case opponents shall be changed after each set of 6 boards

 13. Teams shall consist of eight players.
 In the case of sudden illness or other exceptional circumstances, eligible substitutes will be allowed in order that a match may be completed.
 Details of any such substitute should be given to the League Secretary in the result notification.

 14. Scores shall be announced after each stanza.
 Each board is scored by adding the four scores achieved by the team and converting that total to International Match Points (IMPs).
 At the end of the match total IMPs are converted to Victory Points (VPs) on the following scale:-